Lab handling • storage • calculator

 • Let the vial sit and dissolve gently.
 Swirl lightly if needed.
 Avoid aggressive shaking.

-• Once dissolved, refrigerate unless the manufacturer or supplier data says otherwise.
+• Once dissolved, refrigerate unless the product-specific data says otherwise.

 Calculator